Quick Answer

 Suppose your room is crammed with furniture, books, papers, and a lot of junk.
 There is no free space, and you can hardly move in the room.

 This is exactly the state of your mind.
 It’s crammed with thoughts, fears, worries, and endless thinking.
 There is no room for new, different thoughts.
-It is in a state of tension and stress, always jumping from one thought to another, like a butterfly hopping from one flower to another.
+It is in a state of tension and stress, constantly jumping from one thought to another, like a butterfly hopping from one flower to another.

 Imagine that one day you decide to clean your room.